jumphone/www/courses/Programming_I/w01_Linux_Basics/s01_selfIntro.md

 * Bioinformatics courses => Review CV / Interview => Offer for practice-integrated learning

-* If you are interested in the bioinformatics courses, please contact with:
+* If you are interested in the bioinformatics courses & practice-integrated learning, please contact with:

 * QIU Yuyue (CS2023): yuyue.qiu.23@stu.hainan-biuh.edu.cn